Understanding your technical SEO audit.

 Slow websites kill people.
 It’s a bold statement, but the math adds up.
 If you take the number of searches Google receives every day (currently over 3.5 billion), we can estimate that if each led to a website that was 1 second slower, that would equate to over 110 years of wasted time.
 That’s more than a single lifetime wasted, in just one day.

 Google isn’t into wasting time, and neither are we.
-Just last year Google developed a new set of ranking factors called “Core Web Vitals”, entirely dedicated to measuring the quality of a user’s experience.
+Just last year, Google developed a new set of ranking factors called “Core Web Vitals”, dedicated to measuring user experience quality.
 These metrics score how quickly page content loads, how quickly a webpage can respond to a user’s input, and how stable content is as it loads.
-If you’re interested in learning more about it, be sure to check out our article on Core Web Vitals.
+If you’re interested in learning more about it, check out our Core Web Vitals article.

 Key takeaway: Make it fast & reliable.

 Mobile experiences now account for over half of website traffic worldwide.
-Using Google Analytics data, we can determine whether your customer-base is predominantly mobile or desktop.
+We can use Google Analytics data to determine whether your customer base is predominantly mobile or desktop.
 It’s likely that many of your customers are interacting with your business on a small screen, so your website needs to take, at the very least, a mobile-friendly approach.

-Part of our audit process is to review Google’s Mobile Friendly Test, as well as the Mobile Usability section in Google Search Console.
-We’ll conduct a manual review to ensure that mobile hamburger menus are functioning correctly, all content is visible and properly sized, and nothing is lost in tiny translation.
+Part of our audit process is to review Google’s Mobile-Friendly Test and the Mobile Usability section in the Google Search Console.
+We’ll conduct a manual review to ensure that mobile hamburger menus are functioning correctly, all content is visible and properly sized, and nothing is lost in tiny translations.

 Key takeaway: Make it mobile-friendly.

 Metadata is data about data.
 This is the supplementary information that we place within a website’s code that’s hidden from your visitors, to be read only by website crawlers.
-Metadata helps Google understand what your website’s about and gives suggestions for what Google should show in search results.
+Metadata helps Google understand your website and gives suggestions for what Google should show in search results.